 The team is comprised of 33 travelers from Watkinson School, the University High School of Engineering, and UConn Health.
 Myriad sponsorship opportunities are available to support our 2019 Dominican Republic Service Team.

-Watkinson School will send 33 travelers to spend a week in La Romana, Dominican Republic from November 23-30, 2019.
-Working alongside their hosts from the Good Samaritan Hospital, the travelers will spend their week running medical clinics, distributing food and building hurricane-proof homes for the displaced Haitians who live in sugar cane work camps, also known as bateys.
-Over the course of the previous 9 trips, Watkinson School has brought more than 350 travelers to the region, built 8 hurricane proof houses, treated more than 6300 patients, gave out more than 5000 pairs of shoes, and distributed more than 8000 food kits.
+Watkinson School will send 33 travelers to spend a week in La Romana, the Dominican Republic from November 23-30, 2019.
+Working alongside their hosts from the Good Samaritan Hospital, the travelers will spend their week running medical clinics, distributing food, and building hurricane-proof homes for the displaced Haitians who live in sugar cane work camps, also known as bateys.
+Over the course of the previous 9 trips, Watkinson School has brought more than 350 travelers to the region, built 8 hurricane-proof houses, treated more than 6300 patients, gave out more than 5000 pairs of shoes, and distributed more than 8000 food kits.

 Trip leader Jenni French commented, “Watkinson is privileged to have formed deep partnerships with the University High School of Science and Engineering and UConn Health.
 Now in their eighth year, these partnerships have developed in meaningful and unexpected ways to the betterment of both the students who travel and the people we serve.”

-The service trip to the Dominican Republic is part of Watkinson’s popular Global Studies program that has curricular, co-curricular, travel, and service learning components.
+The service trip to the Dominican Republic is part of Watkinson’s popular Global Studies program that has curricular, co-curricular, travel, and service-learning components.